 It’ll help you pack on lean muscle and rocket you out of a strength plateau.

-Alright, here’s the deal: This workout is tough.
-It’s a 30-minute mental and physical crucible that involves more bench press reps than you would normally do in a month.
+Alright, here’s the deal: This workout is challenging.
+It’s a 30-minute mental and physical crucible involving more bench press reps than you normally do in a month.
 But it works—I do it any time I need to break through a plateau.
-The workout shocks your system with weight, reps, and intensity, eliciting a crazy amount of gains in strength and size.
+The workout shocks your system with weight, reps, and intensity, eliciting an unbelievable amount of gains in strength and size.

-In this workout you’re going to do a lot more than that.
+In this workout, you’re going to do a lot more than that.
 Load a barbell with a weight you can lift 10 times.
-Now do as many reps as you can with good form in 30 minutes.
+Now do as many reps as possible with good form in 30 minutes.

 By minute 10, you’ll realise that this workout is also a psychological test—you have to block out your brain screaming at you to quit.
 When you learn to do that, your fitness begins to explode.

 Pro tip: Don’t go to failure on any set of this test.
 You might do, for example, as many “sets” of 3 or 4 reps as you can.
 By not completely tiring out your muscles on any one set, you’ll be able to pack in more reps overall.
 Make sure not to use a bar heavier than 102 kg.

 - Load a bar with a weight you can lift 10 times with stellar form (don’t go over 102 kgs).

 - Do as many reps as you can until the timer goes off.

 - To avoid injury, stress doing reps with your best form over getting more reps with bad shape.
 We’d rather see you do 70 clean reps than 140 garbage reps.